-This program will also include the Elgin Master Chorale and the Northwest Baptist Bible Academy.
+This program will also include the Elgin High School band and the Elgin Master Chorale.
 Local students will continue the long held tradition of reading Lincoln's Gettysburg Address and General John Logan’s Orders which established Memorial Day.

 The most solemn moment of the morning will be the laying of organizational wreaths at the Grand Army of the Republic memorial – an observance akin to the laying of wreaths at the Tomb of the Unknowns in Washington D.C.
 Activities will include a roll call of deceased veterans, a rifle salute, and the playing of Taps.

 Following the program, Civil War historian Ken Gough will be on hand to help anyone wanting to learn more about many of the Civil War era graves in the cemetery.